dtmo/bookshop/docs/design/book_shop_data_persistence.md

 ## Relational Database

 For handling transactional processing, a traditional relational database such as [PostgreSQL](https://www.postgresql.org/) is appropriate.
-As such, user accounts, orders, and book details need to be represented in a relational schema.
+As such, customer accounts, orders, and book details need to be represented in a relational schema.